8. Containers: Systemd Quadlets

 A lightweight Kubernetes distribution was considered for its robust, declarative orchestration.

-- Lifecycle Misalignment.
-Runs parallel to the host's init system rather than integrating with it, creating two separate sources of truth for service management.
+- Cons: Excessive Complexity.
+Introduces a massive architectural overhead for a single-host system.
+Runs parallel to the host's init system, creating two separate sources of truth for service management.

 Rejected: Docker Compose